shigasy/selector-to-hash/README.md

 # selector-to-hash
 The selector-to-hash is easy to hash HTML and CSS selectors.

+⚠ This is incomplete and we recommend that you do not use it.

 ## Description
 This converts the class to hash and allows for a scoped CSS with no duplicates.